irmen/Pyro4/docs/source/tutorials.rst

     The name in Pyro's case is the logical name of a remote object.
 The number is the exact location where Pyro can contact the object.
     Usually there is just *one* name server running in your network.

+Serialization
+    This is the process of transforming objects into streams of bytes that can be transported over the network.
+The receiver deserializes them back into actual objects.
+Pyro needs to do this with all the data that is passed as arguments to remote method calls, and their response data.
+Not all objects can be serialized, so it is possible that passing a certain object to Pyro won't work even though a normal method call would accept it just fine.

 Starting a name server
 ^^^^^^^^^^^^^^^^^^^^^^